 The Chilean mission to Bolivia is now back home, following the breakdown of diplomatic relations between the two countries.

-The Chilean mission to Bolivia is now back home, following the breakdown of diplomatic relations between the two countries.
+Background: The Chilean mission to Bolivia is now back home, following the breakdown of diplomatic relations between the two countries.
 The Chilean diplomats left La Paz airport on Saturday (18 March).

 SYNOPSIS: It was the latest incident in a dispute between Chile and Bolivia which goes back for a century, when the war of the Pacific deprived Bolivia of its only outlet to the sea.
 Diplomatic relations have been broken off many times before, most recently for thirteen years between 1962 and 1975.
 The discussions which have taken place on Bolivia's land-locked situation since then now appear to have broken down entirely.
 But the border between the two countries is still quiet, and trains are running normally.